FelixBaensch/MORTAR/README.md

 described below.
 As an alternative way, they should also work on Windows.
 </p>

-<p><b>Linux and macOS:</b> The "distribution" folder contains the executable Java ARchive (JAR) "MORTAR-fat-1.0.5.0.jar"
+<p><b>Linux and macOS:</b> Every release has the executable Java ARchive (JAR) "MORTAR-fat-1.0.5.0.jar"
-which contains the packaged MORTAR code together with all dependencies.
+attached, which contains the packaged MORTAR code together with all dependencies (click <a href="https://github.com/FelixBaensch/MORTAR/releases/download/v1.0.5.0/MORTAR-fat-1.0.5.0.jar">here</a> to automatically download the JAR of the latest version).
 To run MORTAR (with up to 4 GB of RAM available, e.g.), execute the JAR from the command-line using</p>

 <p><code>java -jar -Xms512m -Xmx4g [path to]MORTAR-fat-1.0.5.0.jar</code></p>